juliaguida/oystercard/pills/git.md

 So, git tells us that there's nothing to commit (working directory clean).
 The first part (nothing to commit) means that we haven't added anything to the staging area.
 The second part (working directory clean) means that there is nothing that could be added to the working directory.
 We haven't made any changes since the last commit, so we can't make another one.
 A commit is a record of some changes and we haven't made any.

-(There's also a mention of something called a "master branch".
+(There's also a mention of something called a "main branch".
 This refers to one name of the current "reality".
 Remember we can switch between different realities, or branches?
-The main one is called "master".
+The main one is called "main".
 We'll get to branches in due time, just ignore it for now).

 If we were to make a change such as changing the text of `gitText`, git would tell us that there's been a change.
 So, let's make a change a see what the status is again.